Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 Compile time type checking (or static type checking) operates on the Swift source code.
 The Swift compiler looks at explicitly stated and inferred types and ensures correctness of our type constraints.

-A trivial example of static type checking is this:
+Here's a trivial example of static type checking:
 {{< highlight swift >}}
 let text: String = ""
 // Compile Error: Cannot convert value of